Equality and Respect for All Exhibit

 In a response to recent and ongoing events occurring on local, national and international levels, NWMAC partnered with residents of our region to participate in a series of workshops as a platform to let human rights voices be heard.
 The Equality & Respect for All workshops, led by Trey Everett and Janet Johnson, sought to remind everyone of their importance and equality, despite differences in background, race, gender and sexual orientation.
 Fifty-six 12 x12 canvases were created and discussed, revolving around our theme of Equality and Respect for All.
 Along with the canvases, spoken word, poetry and performing arts were also submitted to be viewed on a video screen in the gallery.
 Through this exhibit, we are striving to inspire people to process current events through artistic expression.

-There will be an artist reception on Saturday, August 19 during the Art and Wine Walk from 3-5pm.
+There will be an artist reception on Saturday, August 19 during the Art and Wine Walk from 3:00-5:00pm.
+Stop by to meet the artists from throughout our region!
+The exhibit will be closing afterwards.

 Here is a listing of the of art with the artist name and explanation of each piece.